Business Strategy Common Business KPI types Warehouse Strategy

 Strategy #6: Implement Incentives

-Motivate your partners and team members to collaborate in reducing dwell time.
+Motivate your partners and team members to collaborate to reduce dwell time.
 Try out incentive programs that reward efficiency and timely cargo handling.

 Here's how:

-• Incentive programs that reward efficiency and timely cargo handling not only boosts morale, but they also encourage everyone to work together to reduce wait times.
+• Incentive programs that reward efficiency and timely cargo handling not only boost morale, but also encourage everyone to work together to reduce wait times.

 • Create a culture of collaboration where all parties involved in the supply chain are encouraged to contribute ideas for reducing dwell time.